R length(): Vector, List, Matrix, Array, Data Frame, String

 Parameters

-data (required): It accepts data that can be either vector, factor, list, or other objects.
+obj (required) It accepts an object that can be either a vector, factor, list, or other object.

 Length of vector